Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997

 The house · one relationship

-• One operator from the headline to the handshake
+• One dedicated team from the headline to the handshake

 • Confidential by contract — suppliers see a PO and a ship-to, never your buyer

-• Prosecco4 stages the reveal — the table is part of the same house
+• Prosecco4 runs the events and corporate programs — the table is part of the same house

-• One billing entity, AI-run, at a fraction of the stack's cost
+• One billing entity — 29 years of practice, multiplied by an AI stack that runs it at a fraction of the cost

 The estate